willtheweap0n/Car_Model_CM3_25-6/README.md

 # Car_Model_CM3_25-6

-We are modelling a car to drive a given route at the optimal speed.
-We are optimising for least time spent travelling and maximising fuel conservation.
+We are modelling a car to drive a given route at the optimal final drive ratio.
+We are optimising for fuel efficiency.
 This Python simulation tool models a vehicle traveling on a real-world route (Edinburgh to Glasgow) to determine the Optimal Final Drive Ratio for maximum fuel efficiency.
 Beyond fuel economy, it performs physics-based stress tests to ensure the selected gear ratio does not cripple the vehicle's performance (Top Speed and Hill Climbing ability).